Riyatomar14/keyword/README.md

 15.**DUAL BOOT**-2 operating system

-16.**HYPERVISOR** -A program used to run and manage two or more virtual machine.
-There are two type of hypervisor- a.type-1</br>
+16.**HYPERVISOR** -A program used to run and manage two or more virtual machine.hypervisor for Windows by Microsoft There are two type of hypervisor- a.type-1</br>
 b.type-2